 Aside from the Horological and Legacy machines, MB&F also collaborates with artists in creating watches.
 You can explore them here, under what the brand calls “performance art.”

 Legacy Machines, on the other hand, are watches that the brand says it would have created a century ago.
 Legacy Machine No. 1, for instance, is a tribute to innovators of traditional watchmaking.
 A review of this watch by A Blog to Watch calls uses the word “retro-futurism,” as Büsser created the concept when asking himself what he would create if he was born a century earlier.
 What came out is a Manual winding watch with a bespoke flying balance wheel.
 Learn more about it here.
 These watches don’t come cheap.
 This model, for instance, costs around $92,000.

 HD3 Complication is a Swiss watchmaker that creates high-end watches, all of which are limited-edition (one, 11, or 33 pieces each).
 The brand was founded by Jorg Hysek (who is also the person behind the brand Hysek) together with fellow artists Valérie Ursenbacher and Fabrice Gonet.

-One of the brand’s most popular collection is the Slyde.
+One of the brand’s most popular collections is the Slyde.
 This watch, according to HD3, has a combination of the latest design trends and electronic technology.
 This is a luxury wristwatch with a high-definition touchscreen.
 In an interview with Forbes, Hysek said that the Slyde, which was developed for three years, is the company’s “first progressive and personalized watch display,” and combines high-end design with a modern time display.
 You can learn more about it here.

 Another popular collection by HD3 is the Raptor Tourbillon, which was designed by Gonet.
 Combining fine luxury watchmaking and avant-garde technology, the watch has two push-buttons that opens to reveal the digital movement.